pallet/zi/README.md

   </tr>
 </table>

+### codox

+The codox goal creates codox generated API documentation in the `doc` directory.

 ### marginalia

 The marginalia goal creates a marginalia annotated source page.
+Note that this fails with clojure 1.3 projects, until a 1.3 compatable release of marginalia is forthcoming.

 <table>
   <tr>